Charles Nelson Reilly: Final years and death

-Reilly spent his later life primarily touring the U.S. directing theater and opera and offering audiences a glimpse into his background and personal life with a critically acclaimed one-man play chronicling his life, titled Save It for the Stage: The Life of Reilly.
+Reilly spent his later life primarily touring America directing theater and opera and offering audiences a glimpse into his background and personal life with a critically acclaimed one-man play chronicling his life, titled Save It for the Stage: The Life of Reilly.
 In 2004, his final two performances of his play in North Hollywood, California, were recorded as the basis of an autobiographical independent film titled The Life of Reilly.

 Reilly was stricken with respiratory problems while filming The Life of Reilly and retired from directing and performing immediately after the final day of shooting in 2004.
 The movie premiered in March 2006 at the South by Southwest film festival, and Reilly's film performance was acclaimed.
 He cancelled his personal appearance at South by Southwest due to his illness, and by the time the film premiered, he had been hospitalized.
-Reilly died of complications from pneumonia at the UCLA Medical Center on May 25, 2007, and his body was cremated.
+Reilly died of complications from pneumonia at the UCLA Medical Center on May 25, 2007.
 That weekend, the Game Show Network dedicated its programming to Reilly, airing some of his funniest episodes of Match Game.
-His death was marked by tributes from many celebrities including Michael Gambon and Luke Wilson.